Skip to main content

 Would have allowed the sale of perishable foods.

-Would allow producers to sell their products at any farm store or cafe within a 20-mile radius of their home.
+Would have allowed producers to sell their products at any farm store or cafe within a 20-mile radius of their home.

 Increases the sales limit from $25k to $50k